AlexsLemonade/OpenPBTA-analysis/README.md

 The OpenPBTA dataset includes somatic mutation and gene expression results in combined tsv or matrix format.
 We are releasing this dataset on both [CAVATICA](https://cavatica.sbgenomics.com) and AWS S3.
+Users performing analyses, should always refer to the symlinks in the `data/` directory and not files within the release folder, as an updated release may be produced before a publication is prepared.

+### Data Access via Download Script

 We have created a shell script that will download the latest release from AWS S3.
 OS X users must use [homebrew](https://brew.sh/) to install `md5sha1sum` via the command `brew install md5sha1sum` before running the download script the first time.
 Once this has been done, run `sh download_data.sh` to acquire the latest release.
 This will create symlinks in `data/` to the latest files.
-Whenever you are doing analyses, your code should refer to the symlinks in `data/` and not the release folder.
-If you want to make sure that you've got the most recent version of the data, it's safe to re-run `sh download_data.sh`.
+It's safe to re-run `sh download_data.sh` to check that you have the most recent release of the data.
+We will update the default release number whenever we produce a new release.

 ### Data Access via CAVATICA

 For any user registered on CAVATICA, the latest release of OpenPBTA data can be accessed from the CAVATICA public projects below:
 - [Pediatric Brain Tumor Atlas Open Access Data - CBTTC](https://cavatica.sbgenomics.com/u/cavatica/pbta-cbttc/)
 - [Pediatric Brain Tumor Atlas Open Access Data - PNOC003](https://cavatica.sbgenomics.com/u/cavatica/pbta-pnoc003/)

+Users downloading via CAVATICA should place the data files within a `data/release` folder and then create symlinks to those files within `/data`.

 ## Data Formats